lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ## Rationale
 This is an abstraction of the ideas behind [ERC223] and [ERC777], that contracts are called when they are receiving tokens or other assets.

-With this proposal, we can allow contracts to receive any information over a standardised interface.
+With this proposal, we can allow contracts to receive any information in a generic manner over a standardised interface.

 As this function is generic and only the sent `typeId` changes, smart contract accounts that can upgrade its behaviour using the **UniversalReceiverDelegate** technique can be created.